 This document introduces a set of procedures for the delivery of a calling name and potentially other caller data in the SHAKEN framework [ATIS-1000074] and [ATIS-1000080] and utilizing delegate certificates with TN granularity [ATIS-1000092].
 The terms “rich” or “enhanced” data generically refer to the delivery of additional or meta data about the caller.
 That meta data may be made available to the end user through a multitude of services, such as Enhanced Caller Name (eCNAM) and Rich Call Data (RCD).
 This document describes the interface for RCD while ATIS-1000067 describes eCNAM.
 The SHAKEN framework establishes an end-to-end architecture that allows a telephone service provider to authenticate and assert a telephone identity and provides for the verification of this telephone identity by a terminating service provider.
 The SHAKEN framework defines a profile, using protocols standardized in the IETF Secure Telephone Identity Revisited (STIR) Working Group (WG), providing recommendations and requirements for implementing these IETF specifications, [RFC 8225], [RFC8224], and [RFC 8226], to support management of Service Provider-level certificates within the SHAKEN framework.

 This document extends the SHAKEN framework beyond authentication of only the telephone number identity to include the name of the calling party displayed to the called party, typically in the form of a string.
 It also discusses the use of [draft-ietf-stir-passport-rcd] which defines a PASSporT [RFC8225] extension for enhanced calling party data such as name, address, photos, logos, and other information that may be extended in the future. [draft-ietf-stir-passport-rcd] enables the secure, verified transport of data relevant to the calling party to be passed to the called party device and displayed to the called user.
+In addition to the PASSporT extension, [RFC 8226] and [draft-ietf-stir-passport-rcd] define a certificate extension and specific rcd-PASSporT-related values to bind sets of vetted calling party name and enhanced caller identity information that may be asserted by the PASSporT signer to a signing certificate.

 There are various ways the calling name data is transmitted to the called party device today.
 This document will discuss how the SHAKEN framework can be extended to provide validation of this calling name data before it is conveyed to the called party device.
 Additionally, similar transmission and verification models will be discussed for newer RCD types of data.